A calculus for flow categories

 \begin{conjecture} If two framed flow categories determine the same stable homotopy type then they are move equivalent -- i.e.\ related by a finite sequence of flow category moves. \end{conjecture}

-We say a space or spectrum has \emph{homological width $r$} if the reduced homology and cohomology is only supported in $r+1$ adjacent degrees.
+We say that a space or spectrum has \emph{homological width $r$} if the reduced homology and cohomology is only supported in degrees $n, n+1,\dots,n+r$, for some $n\in\Z$.
 The \emph{homological width of a framed flow category} is the width of the associated stable homotopy type.
-The main result of this paper is a confirmation of Conjecture \ref{conj:main} when the framed flow categories have width $\leq 3$:
+The main result of this paper is a confirmation of Conjecture \ref{conj:main} when the framed flow categories have homological width $3$:

 \begin{theorem} Suppose $\cC_1$ and $\cC_2$ are framed flow categories such that there is a stable homotopy equivalence between their associated stable homotopy types.
-Suppose further that the reduced homology $\widetilde{H}_*(\cC_1;\Z)$ and cohomology $\widetilde{H}^*(\cC_1;\Z)$ are each supported only in degrees $n$, $n+1$, $n+2$, $n+3$, for some $n\in\Z$.
+Suppose further that the reduced homology $\widetilde{H}_*(\cC_1;\Z)$ and cohomology $\widetilde{H}^*(\cC_2;\Z)$ are each supported only in degrees $n$, $n+1$, $n+2$, $n+3$, for some $n\in\Z$.
 Then $\cC_1$ and $\cC_2$ are move equivalent. \end{theorem}

-Our proof of Theorem \ref{thm:main} describes a method, using the flow category moves, to reduce a general framed flow category with homological width 3 to one on a list of standard categories.
-To ensure our list of standard categories recovers all homological width 3 stable homotopy types (and without duplication), we make use at some stage in the argument of the classification of stable homotopy types due to Baues and Hennes~\cite{BauHen}.
+To prove Theorem \ref{thm:main}, we describe an algorithm for using the flow category moves to reduce a homological width $3$ flow category to one made up from a list of certain standard flow categories.
+The proof is then completed by an appeal to the ``uniqueness of decomposition'' component of a homotopy classification result due to Baues and Hennes \cite{BauHen}.

-On the way to proving Theorem \ref{thm:main}, we obtain the homological width $\leq2$ version, in Corollary~\ref{cor:changclassification}.
-The stable homotopy classification of CW-complexes with homological width~$\leq 2$ was first obtained by Chang~\cite{Chang}, but we note in Remark \ref{rem:notchang} that in this case we did not need to use Chang's result directly.
+Baues and Hennes considered, for fixed $n\geq 4$, the homotopy types of $(n-1)$-connected $(n+3)$-dimensional polyhedra $X$.
+They proved that for any such $X$ there is a homotopy equivalence